scrungus/ZeroTetris/README.md

 ### 3.4.
 Variable dimensions and piece size

 The user can choose to deviate from the standard grid dimensions and Tetriminos by editing the `gym_register` kwargs.
 The user can choose from four different sets of pieces: monominos, dominos, trominoes & Tetriminos.
-The user can select a height in the interval $[$`piece_size`$+1, 20]$ and a width in the interval $[$`piece_size`$, 10]$.
-Below is a GIF showing games being played on a $8 \times 6$ grid with trominoes as the pieces.
+The user can select a height in the interval [`piece_size`+1, 20] and a width in the interval [`piece_size`, 10].
+Below is a GIF showing games being played on a 8 x 6 grid with trominoes as the pieces.

 <p align="center">
     <img src="assets/8x6_3.gif" width="400">